Mr-Precise/discord-fix-updater-bootstrap/README.md

 - Discord might fail to launch or the system security service stays down.

 ### The Fix
 Replace the broken profiles in `/etc/apparmor.d/` with the fixed versions from this repo.
-They use `abi <abi/3.0>` and remove the unsupported `userns` keyword while keeping the app functional via the `unconfined` flag.
+They use `abi <abi/3.0>` or removes the ABI line entirely and remove the unsupported `userns` keyword while keeping the app functional via the `unconfined` flag.

 **Files included:**
 - `discord-ptb` - for the Canary version.